About Us

 If you are ready to add more conservation practices or are just getting started in your soil health journey, we may be able to get you signed up too.
 We have partnered with Agoro Carbon Alliance who specializes in marketing carbon credits and provides agronomic support through the transition.
 They are ready to sign up growers in the Northwest who are ready to take on new practices on a minimum of 500 acres.
 Several practices may qualify you for selling carbon credits including; reducing tillage, adding cover crops, adding legumes to your operation and decreasing nitrogen use, and improved grazing management.
 To learn more about whether or not you qualify for this program.
 Please reach out directly to Agoro, Jake Tilden-Browning is the local contact.

-If you are interested in growing cover crop seed, please call the director of the project, Dr. Shannon Cappellazzi, directly to discuss the requirements.
+If you are interested in growing cover crop seed, please call the Research Agronomist of GO Seed, Jack Pieper, directly to discuss the requirements.
 This is a small part of the program and will require strict adherence to specific guidelines.

 We are thrilled with the response to the program so far.
 At this point, we do not expect we will be able to sample all the acres for all of the early adopters that are interested this year.
 Inclusion in this program this year will be on a first come (sending data, contract, and sampling), first serve basis.
 We look forward to building the program more every year.